 Other major companies who’ve announced sustainability plans in recent years are Starbucks and Amazon, although the companies that tend to top sustainability lists are often businesses like the French apparel and accessories manufacturer Kering SA, or the Danish bioscience company Chr.
 Hansen Holding.

 As the world becomes more attuned to the necessities of sustainable practices across all three major pillars, sustainable investing has evolved from its previous niche status to plant itself firmly into the mainstream.
 While it’s still not easy to measure the social and environmental impact of a company, a number of criteria, such as carbon emission rates or renewable energy usage, are increasingly being used to help investors determine how sustainable a company is.

 As sustainable investing becomes more appealing to conscious investors, major stock exchanges like the New York Stock Exchange have begun introducing their own sustainability guidelines, such as the Principles for Responsible Investment (PRI), or the Dow Jones Sustainability Index.

-Questions of sustainability are becoming increasingly important, and businesses are slowly but surely understanding that investors and consumers care about more than just cushy returns.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+Questions of sustainability are becoming increasingly important, and businesses are slowly but surely understanding that investors and consumers care about more than just cushy returns.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.